 A lot happened around the world in 2018 – a year of historic moments.
 The age-old ban on women drivers in Saudi Arabia was lifted, Prince Harry wed Meghan Markle, Elon Musk’s Falcon Heavy successfully launched from the Kennedy Space Center, and France won the FIFA World Cup!
-But 2018 also saw a surge in cybersecurity breaches – including a number of high-profile attacks like Quora, Marriott, British Airways, and Facebook ranking the top of many recorded lists from that year.
+But 2018 also saw a surge in data breaches – including a number of high-profile attacks like Quora, Marriott, British Airways, and Facebook ranking the top of many recorded lists from that year.
 These top cyber attacks will continue to shape the way enterprises around the world approach cybersecurity threats.

 You can be sure that data breaches will not let up in 2019 but knowing which attack vectors are most prone to be explored can help in designing your cyber-threat management strategy.

-Let’s take a look at 5 of the top cyber threats that companies should watch out for in 2019.
+Let’s take a look at 5 of the top cyber threats to businesses that companies should watch out for in 2019.

 Ransomware, made famous by the crippling WannaCry attack in 2017, is a type of malware designed to deny access to a computer system or data by encrypting the information and holding it “hostage” until the ransom is paid.
-This cyber threat continues to be a leading form of cyber-attacks, and according to Business Insider, ransomware generates over $25 million in revenue for hackers each year.
+This cyber threat continues to be one of the top cyber attacks, and according to Business Insider, ransomware generates over $25 million in revenue for hackers each year.
 Additionally, 50% of companies don’t feel they are adequately prepared for this type of threat.

 It’s been said that there has been a slight decline in ransomware compared to other threats, but the malicious software risk remains very real as the attacks are becoming more targeted.
 Instead of seeking mass infections, hackers are exploiting more precise vectors as the initial ingress.
 In order to lessen your chances of becoming a victim to this type of threat, it’s important to be proactive in your data protection strategies such as backing up your data to the cloud.